 “subdued.”
 Verse 25 has a couple words that have technical meanings relating to Greek magical arts (which we understand is actually part of the spiritual battle), that we must pay attention to in order to understand the verse.
 In every language, there are words that have a technical meaning as well as having a standard or usual meaning.
-In this verse, the Greek word translated “subdued” is epitimaō (#2008 ἐπιτιμάω), which usually means to express strong disapproval of someone: rebuke, reprove, censure; or to speak seriously, and thus warn in order to prevent or end an action; or “punish” (cp.
-BDAG Lexicon).
+In this verse, the Greek word translated “subdued” is epitimaō (#2008 ἐπιτιμάω), which usually means to express strong disapproval of someone: rebuke, reprove, censure; or to speak seriously, and thus warn in order to prevent or end an action; or “punish.”a

 That is not its meaning here, however.
 For one thing, the demon would not respond to being “rebuked.”
 It is too arrogant to know, or it does not care, that it is doing evil.
 Jesus would have certainly followed the wisdom of Proverbs: “a mocker does not listen to rebuke” (Prov.
 13:1.
 Cp.
 Prov.
 9:7, 8; 15:5, 12; 17:10; 23:9; 29:9).
 In this context, epitimaō is used in the technical sense in which it is in Greek religion of gaining control over a spirit, a demon.

 Epitimaō also occurs in the records of Jesus “rebuking” the storm on the Sea of Galilee, after which there was a great calm (Matt.
 8:26; Mark 4:39; Luke 8:24).
 Jesus subdued the storm by superior spiritual power.
-Greg Boyd writes: “It thus appears that, in “muzzling” this storm, Jesus is muzzling yet another demon” (God at War; p.
-206).
-It seems clear that the storm was caused by a demon.
+Greg Boyd writes: “It thus appears that, in “muzzling” this storm, Jesus is muzzling yet another demon.”f It seems clear that the storm was caused by a demon.
 Many of Jesus’ apostles who were with him on the boat when the storm came up were experienced fishermen and would not have risked their lives if the weather looked threatening.
 The Devil was trying to take advantage of Jesus being in a supposedly vulnerable position and kill him or the apostles by drowning them.

-In the spiritual battle there are some spirits that are more powerful than others.
+In the spiritual battle, there are some spirits that are more powerful than others.
 Strength and authority are real among spiritual beings, just as they are real on earth among creatures of the flesh.
 In Daniel 10:1-13 there is a spiritual battle in which an angel of God is prevented by a demon from answering Daniel’s prayer until a stronger angel shows up and assists in the fight.
 Revelation 12:7-9 describe a war in heaven in which the Devil is the weaker one and loses the fight, resulting in his being thrown down to earth.

 While it is true that the translation, “Be quiet” or “Silence,” which most versions have, is part of the meaning, the real force of the command, phimoō, is about binding the power of evil.
-Thus, the Greek conveys a spiritual power which binds evil that is much better expressed by the command “Be bound,” than it is by the English, “Silence,” which does not convey any of the spiritual binding of evil that is the real point of the command.
+Thus, the Greek conveys a spiritual power that binds evil and that is much better expressed by the command “Be bound,” than it is by the English, “Silence,” which does not convey any of the spiritual binding of evil that is the real point of the command.
 Jesus did not just command the demon to be quiet—although that is included in what he did—he bound it with the power of his word.
 That he commanded the demons not to speak can be gained from the sense of the word, the context, and scope of Scripture, as we see in Mark 1:34.
 Another indication that Jesus’ command was not an immediate demand for silence was that the demon came out with a shriek.
 If Jesus had in fact commanded by the power of God that there be “silence,” the demon would not have even shrieked.